renancamm/greenpass-decoder/README.md

+# About
+This is simple python app to read what is inside the QR-code from your European Covid19 Vaccine Certificate.

+Idea and Code from this article: https://hackernoon.com/how-to-decode-your-own-eu-vaccination-green-pass-with-a-few-lines-of-python-9v2c37s1

+---

 # How to run
 #### 1. Use a QR-Code reader to get the content of your own QR-Code.
 You can try some online tool like this one: https://www.onlinebarcodereader.com/